zhinst/zhinst-labber/docs/source/features/modules.rst

 to see the available signals and use the API Log feature to see what the corresponding node/signal looks like.
-An example of a valid signal is ``dev1234/demods/0/sample.x`` and is equal to ``demods/0/sample.x`` (meaning teh device id is not mandatory).
+An example of a valid signal is ``dev1234/demods/0/sample.x`` and is equal to ``demods/0/sample.x`` (meaning the device ID is not mandatory).

 Once the signals have been specified (unused signals can be left empty), the module is enabled and triggered and the result quantities contain the latest